tariqul-islam/mane/README.md

 ```
 ## Citation

-Is you use the code, please consider citing our paper
+If you use the code, please consider citing our paper:
 ```
 @inproceedings{islam2022manifold,
   title={Manifold-aligned Neighbor Embedding},